owenlamont/home/docs/blog/posts/testing_python_package_in_github.md

 option or configuration to name the .coverage to include extra details to ensure each .coverage file is named uniquely and I tried to follow that advice.
-I had an issue since I was using the [pytest-cov](https://pypi.org/project/pytest-cov/) package to integrate pytest with coverage to run the tests with coverage, and it appears to set the parallel option for
+I had an issue since I was using the [pytest-cov](https://pypi.org/project/pytest-cov/) package to integrate pytest with coverage to run the tests with coverage, and pytest-cov appears to set the parallel option for
 [its own purposes](https://pytest-cov.readthedocs.io/en/latest/config.html#configuration)
-so my attempts at setting that configuration never seemed to change the name of the .coverage output db.
+so my attempts at enabling parallel mode never seemed to change the name of the .coverage output db.

 One possible solution would be to get coverage to run pytest without using pytest-cov (